 Getting started with Starling is quite easy.
 First, you will just need to download the app on your smart device.
 After that, verifying your identity and setting up your account takes a matter of minutes.
 Once you have signed up, you will receive a physical debit card in the mail within a few business days.

 With Starling Bank, you can manage your money in two different currencies: GBP & EUR.
 Accounts can also be set up for personal or business finances.
-Within the app, you can see all of your purchases categorized by type of product or service.
+Within the app, you can see all of your purchases categorised by type of financial product or service.

 Starling Bank also makes it very simple to add money to your account.
 You can top-up your account with debit/credit cards, bank transfers, digitally scanned cheques or cash deposited at any UK post office.